 Best classes | Paladin, Cleric, Fighter |

-While they’re stereotyped as villains in a lot of fantasy media (including past editions of D&D), the Orc can be a playable hero in your games.
-The large teeth, green skin, and imposing form of the Half-Orc comes from this particular species.
+While they’re stereotyped as villains in a lot of fantasy media (including past editions of D&D), the Orc 5e has as much right to be a heroic adventurer as anyone else.
+The Half-Orc’s large teeth, green skin, and physical might are all inherited from this species.

-Orcs have Darkvision (120ft in 2024, 60ft in 2014) and the tank-y Relentless Endurance ability, which lets them drop to one hit point instead of zero, should they be downed in combat.
-Adrenaline Rush lets them dash as a bonus action, Rogue-style, and it gives the Orc temporary HP equal to their proficiency bonus.
+An Orc is best known for their imposing strength.
+Like the Half-Orc, this is represented by the Relentless Endurance ability, which lets them drop to one hit point instead of zero if they are downed in combat.
+Additionally, Adrenaline Rush lets them dash as a bonus action, Rogue-style, and it gives the Orc temporary HP equal to their proficiency bonus.

 2014 Orcs also have a Powerful Build feature that increases their carrying capacity, though this is absent from the 2024 version of the species.
 This doesn’t reduce the newer Orc’s prowess as a martial fighter – though always going for Strength-based builds might start to feel a bit same-y after a while.